Leecason/vue-rough-notation/README.md

   animate: true,
   // Duration of the animation in milliseconds.
   animationDuration: 800,
-  // Delay in animation in milliseconds.
-  animationDelay: 0,
   // Representing the color of the annotation sketch.
   color: 'currentColor',
   // Width of the annotation strokes.